xlladdins/xll/docs/Excel4MacrosA-D.md

 **ASSIGN.TO.OBJECT**?(macro\_ref)

-Macro\_ref    is the name of, or a reference to, the macro you want to run when the object is clicked.
+Macro\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or a reference to, the macro you want to run when the object is clicked.
 If macro\_ref is omitted, Microsoft Excel no longer runs the previously specified macro (ASSIGN.TO.OBJECT is turned off).

 **Remarks**